surma/surma.dev/content/things/c-to-webassembly-wo-emscriten.md

 What a mind-boggling feat of engineering!
 Especially because it’s called “add” but doesn’t actually add.

 > **Note**: We’ll be looking at raw WebAssembly here.
-If you are struggling, that is no problem. **This part is not really required reading!**.
-But I did write an intorduction to [Raw Webassembly][raw webassembly] and WAT previously!
+If you are struggling, that is no problem. **This part is not really required reading!** But if you are interested, I did write an introduction to [Raw Webassembly][raw webassembly] and WAT previously!

 ### Turning C into LLVM IR